tan200224/Research_Blog/Segmentation/Segmentation_Syn.md

 ## Synthetic Data
 ### Data Prcoessing
-1. Since the synthetic data was training with from the data that are transformed, so we only add changed the shape and adding a channel.
+1. Since the synthetic data was training with from the data that are transformed, so we only changed the shape and adding a channel.

 ### Loading data
 We used ConcatDataset to concat the real data and synthetic data together.
 The synthetic data and real data might have the same mask.